rust-lang/rust/text/0000-stable-simd.md

 (note that AVX-512 types will come in the future!)

-Infrastructure-wise the contents of `std::vendor` are expected to continue to be defined in the [`stdsimd` crate/repository][stdsimd].
-Intrinsics defined here go through a rigorous test suite involving automatic verification against the upstream vendor defintion, verification that the correct instruction is generated by LLVM, and at least one runtime test for each intrinsic to ensure it not only compiles but also produces correct results.
+Infrastructure-wise the contents of `std::arch` are expected to continue to be defined in the [`stdsimd` crate/repository][stdsimd].
+Intrinsics defined here go through a rigorous test suite involving automatic verification against the upstream architecture defintion, verification that the correct instruction is generated by LLVM, and at least one runtime test for each intrinsic to ensure it not only compiles but also produces correct results.
 It's expected that stabilized intrinsics will meet these critera to the best of their ability.